Digital Twins: building blocks of the metaverse

 Nomoko is building the Digital Twin platform for real estate professionals and delivering the services for aerial 3D models that are making a difference in the real world, as well as contributing to the potential future of the metaverse.

 For us, this is a crucial distinction.
-The metaverse will undoubtedly be a place where extreme creativity can run free, where new interpretations of products and services will be built for a new kind of consumer.
+The metaverse will undoubtedly be a place, a digital universe, where extreme creativity can run free, where new interpretations of products and services will be built for a new kind of consumer.
 But these will be unique to the metaverse, which in and of itself creates a distinction from the real world.

 Digital Twins have the power to drive not only the metaverse but also to enhance the real world and everyone in it.
 Using the outcomes of the models and simulations we run in the metaverse we will be able to apply what we learn back to the Digital Twin and synchronize those changes into the real world.
 The benefits and potential are limitless and for Nomoko, this is where the true opportunities of the metaverse lie.